Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ___
 ### b.
 Elise Falgout
 ___
-My main role in the development of *Shootem Doods* was in the creation of its documentation.
+My main role in the development of *Shoot'em Doods* was in the creation of its documentation.
 More specifically, I did the following:
   + Software Requirements Specification Document (SRS)
     - Section 2: Overall Description
       I wrote this section in a Word document and sent it to Jonah Knickles via email so he could convert it into Markdown.